arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ### Board Recovery
 All Arduino boards have a built-in bootloader which allows flashing the board via USB.
 In case a sketch locks up the processor and the board is not reachable anymore via USB it is possible to enter bootloader mode by configuring DIP switches.

-***Note: A compatible carrier board with DIP switches (e.g. Portenta Max Carrier or Portenta Breakout) is required to enable bootloader mode.
-Bootloader cannot be reached with the Portenta X8 alone.***
+**Note: A compatible carrier board with DIP switches (e.g. Portenta Max Carrier or Portenta Breakout) is required to enable bootloader mode.
+It cannot be enabled with the Portenta X8 alone.**

 # Mechanical Information